-Mediterranean baked fish may sound fancy, but it’s easy enough for weeknight dinners and perfect for entertaining.
-Prep + cook this Mediterranean fish recipe in just 20 minutes.
-These steamed fish parcels feature a delicious Mediterranean-inspired topping of tomatoes, capers, and olives which imparts delicious flavor on a mild white fish like cod or tilapia.
+This easy Mediterranean baked fish recipe may sound fancy, but it’s easy enough for weeknight dinners and perfect for entertaining.
+The Mediterranean-inspired topping of tomatoes, capers, and olives which imparts delicious flavor on a mild white fish like cod or tilapia and also look beautiful.
+Plus, cooking fish in parchment paper makes for super easy clean-up.
+Prep + cook this simple dinner in just 20 minutes.

 What is Mediterranean Fish?